thomasdondorf/puppeteer-cluster/README.md

 - returns: <[Promise]>

 Works like [Cluster.queue], but this function returns a Promise which will be resolved after the task is executed.
 That means, that the job is still queued, but the script will wait for it to be finished.
 In case an error happens during the execution, this function will reject the Promise with the thrown error.
 There will be no "taskerror" event fired.
 In addition, tasks queued via execute will ignore "retryLimit" and "retryDelay".
 For an example see the [Execute example](examples/execute.js).

+### cluster.getMonitorObject()
+- if in the cluster options the option `monitorObject` is set to `true` this method will provide an object with all information of the `monitor` functionality.
+Maybe used for API-Calls or other use cases.
+- returns: object

 #### cluster.idle()
 - returns: <[Promise]>